bug7a/javascript-mobile-app-template/README.md

 ### Installation

-Run following command to install this template in current folder.
+Run following command to install this template in your current folder.

 ```bash
 npm i cordova-mobile-app-template